TheEdoRan/next-safe-action/website/docs/introduction.md

 # Introduction

-**next-safe-action** is a library that takes full advantage of the latest and greatest Next.js, React and TypeScript features, using validation libraries of your choice, to let you define **type safe** Server Actions and execute React Components.
+**next-safe-action** is a library that takes full advantage of the latest and greatest Next.js, React and TypeScript features, using validation libraries of your choice, to let you define **type safe** Server Actions and execute them inside React Components.

 ## How does it work?